scrapy/itemloaders/README.rst

    :alt: Documentation Status

-``itemloaders`` is a library that helps you collect data into models.
+``itemloaders`` is a library that helps you collect data from XML and HTML sources into models.
 It's specially useful when you need to standardize the data from many sources.
 For example, it allows you to have all your casting and parsing rules in a single place.
-Also, it comes in handy to extract data from web pages, as it supports data extraction using CSS and XPath Selectors.

 Here is an example to get you started::